 Contributing to multidisciplinary research, training, and public engagement

 The Heads of Nodes work closely with the Director to ensure that each Node contributes meaningfully to NITheCS’s strategic vision.
-Under each Head of Node, Branch Heads manage the activities of their respective institutions.
+The Branch Heads manage the activities of their respective institutions.